ehupin/side-stacker-backend/README.md

 # Side-stacker backend

-This is a Flask + SocketIO server that provide the backend for a side-stack game.
+This is a Flask + SocketIO server that provide the backend for a side-stacker game.

 Front end app can be found [here](https://github.com/ehupin/side-stacker-frontend).